emlozin/roboy_mind/README.md

 ## Services and messages

-The package implements service servers for following services.
-For further documentation read Doxygen documentation.
+The package contains the following services:

 ```
 /roboy_mind/assert_property